Find quick answers to your questions about volunteering with Camphill

 What about them?
 They’re great!

 We are frequently amazed and inspired by how well our volunteers use their time-off.
-In just one year, many of them have managed to see more of the U.S. or Canada than many of us who were born here.
+In just one year, many of our international volunteers manage to see more of the U.S. or Canada than many of us who were born here.
 Our volunteers pack A LOT of living, learning, and adventuring into their Camphill experiences!

 Here is a video we love from a Camphill volunteer who documented his time-off from Glenora Farm, our community on Vancouver Island.